Dog tag: France

+In WWI and WWII, French forces used a small oval-shaped disc of metal designed to be broken in half, worn at the wrist.

-France issues either a metallic rounded rectangle (army) or disk (navy), designed to be broken in half, bearing family name & first name above the ID number.
+Now, France issues the dog tag (plaque d'identité) in either a metallic rounded rectangle in the army, or a pair of discs in the air force and navy.
+Both are designed to be broken in half, bearing family name & first name above the ID number.

+French army tags also include blood type, "T" for Tetanus vaccine and "OFF" only for officers.

 Germany

-See above for former East Germany.

 German Bundeswehr ID tags are an oval-shaped disc designed to be broken in half.
 They are made of stainless steel, 50.3 mm height and 80 mm width.
 The two sides contain different information which are mirrored upside-down on the lower half of the ID tag.
 They feature the following information on segmented and numbered fields: